openhab/openhab-docs/installation/index.md

 ## Platform Recommendations

-1. You are **new to openHAB** and want to give it a try?
-You are in luck:
+1. You are **new to openHAB** and just want to give it a try?
-    - Set up openHAB on your local PC or Mac in just a few steps.
+    - Set up openHAB on your local PC or Mac in just a few steps *or*
+    - use a Raspi with [openHABian](openhabian.html)

 1. You've gained some experience and want to use openHAB to seriously control your home?
     Typical hardware and software requirements are: